 If you do not cancel these payments, companies can take your Paypal payment without notice.
 You permitted them already.
 It is possible to recuperate if payment is taken (via PayPal’s resolution process), but your money may not come back.

 Are there companies that snap up demised companies’ assets and PayPal accounts?
 Do these companies maybe try to withdraw money when they shouldn’t?
 I hope not, but I would not be surprised.

-It used to be my bills showed up in my mailbox (my Canada Post mailbox), I opened them, I piled them up and once a week I’d pay them (on-line).
-The system worked fine, and was better than the old system of either mailing (Canada Post) cheques out, or going to the bank and paying bills there.
+It used to be my bills showed up in my mailbox ( Canada Post mailbox).
+I opened the bills, I piled them up and once a week I’d pay them (online).
+The system worked fine.
+It was better than the old system of either mailing (Canada Post) cheques out, or going to the bank and paying bills there.

-In the past few years things have changed, and various firms started offering to send me bills in electronic format.
-This sounded interesting to me, however, I like my paper bills, and back then e-mail systems were a little flakey (and untrustworthy in my estimation).
-Then I started getting charged for getting my beloved paper bills, which annoyed the crap out of me, so I started to get some of my bills electronically, which has now created a veritable electronic cacophony of bills.
+In the past few years, things have changed.
+Various firms started offering to send me bills in electronic format.
+This sounded interesting to me, however, I like my paper bills.
+Back then e-mail systems were a little flakey (and untrustworthy).
+Then I started getting charged for getting my beloved paper bills, which annoyed the crap out of me.
+That is when I started to get some of my bills electronically.
+This has now created a veritable electronic tsunami of bills.

 Allow me to elaborate on the many ways my bills arrive:

 Some bills still arrive in my super mailbox down the road (yes I hate those too)